-PROJECT SUMMARY Project title EBF Street Children, Orphans and Early Childhood Development Program: Shelter, Education, Training and Rehabilitation.
+PROJECT SUMMARY PROJECT SUMMARY Project title EBF Street Children, Orphans and Early Childhood Development Program: Shelter, Education, Training and Rehabilitation.
 Target Population Street Children, Orphans, Abandoned Newborn, Homeless Children and Children who are facing oppressed and harsh early hood.
 Sector of Interventions Children Rights, Child Development, Education, Social and Economic Security, Child Trafficking Reduction, Child Mortality Reduction, Empowerment, Sustainable Social and Economic Development.
-Project Cost in CHF 272,240.00 CHF Requesting Fund in CHF 188,055.00 CHF Project Duration No set time (Initially 3 years).
+Project Cost in CHF 408,214.00 CHF Requesting Fund in CHF 188,529.00 CHF Project Duration No set time (Initially 3 years).
 The project will continue for long period of time in terms of need, financial support and spontaneity.
-Tentative Start Date October, 2024 (Ongoing Project and Construction is running) Location of the project Bhedergonj, Shariatpur, Bangladesh will be established in this specific region to address the basic needs of the children, but oppressed and impoverished children will be brought from many places, mostly vulnerable areas, such as streets, orphanages, factories, and slum areas.)
+Tentative Start Date August, 2025 (Construction work is running) Location of the project Bhedergonj, Shariatpur, Bangladesh will be established in this specific region to address the basic needs of the children, but oppressed and impoverished children will be brought from many places, mostly vulnerable areas, such as streets, orphanages, factories, and slum areas.)
 Who is leading the project Miah Nurul Islam - President, Verein Hilfswerk Bangladesh SDG Target Ensuring Children Rights, No Poverty, Quality Education, Rehabilitation, Social and Economic Security, Reduced Inequality, Peace and Growth.
 How do you check the achievement of goals and the quality of your project Through Daily, Weekly and Monthly Reporting, staff and project evaluation, monthly employee training and feedback, monthly workplan and meeting I (the Chairman) ensure my projects quality and motivate my staffs to reach the goals of the running projects.
 Project Context/ Problem Statement: Bangladesh is the seventh poorest country in the world and is home to over 166 million people according to World Bank-2019 estimation.
 Here more than 64 million children make up around 40 per cent of the population.
 Even as the national economy grows at an impressive rate, many children in Bangladesh are being left behind.
 Street children are among the children who are deprived of their basic rights.
 In most cases, street children end up on the streets due to extreme poverty, orphanhood and parent abandonment.
 It's estimated that more than 600,000 children live on the streets in Bangladesh, of whom 75% are in the capital of Dhaka.
 In a country ranked 135th on the Human Development Index and where 50% of the population live below the poverty line, these children represent the absolute lowest level in the social hierarchy.
 Here the Socio-economic situation is more acute: Child stunting rates are still considered very high and wasting is becoming a growing concern.
 Most affected are children living in poverty, with 57 per cent found to be stunted, wasted or underweight.
 Bangladesh is the most densely populated nation in the world; as its population has increased, the number of street children has also increased to an estimated 4 million and the number of street children has been increasing rapidly in recent years.
 According to the Bangladesh Institute of Development Studies (BIDS) projects, the number of street children stood at 1.5 million in 2015, and it will reach 1.6 million in 2024.
-Bangladeshi children are being pushed onto the streets due to extreme poverty, lack of access to contraception, and lack of education and victim of child abuse, sexual harassment, child labor, trafficking and so on.
-Of the 1.7 million children engaged in child labor, one in every four is aged between 6 to 11 years from a governmental perspective, childhood poverty in Bangladesh may also be the result of corruption, dysfunction, and neglect.
-Solution of the problem/ Intervention Justification: ⇒ To ensure Quality Education, Rehabilitation for the homeless and underprivileged children from ultra-poor families, Schooling and Vocational Education to create a better generation circling the global view of "Help for Self Help"; ⇒ To fight against poverty, to overcome the high rate of Unemployment situation and to ensure utmost development of the children and youths, Euro Bangla Foundation envisions a sustainable development program including: Schooling, Rehabilitation center, Food and Health Security, Vocational and Technical Skill Training for both of the Children and Youths. ⇒ Under the program, EBF will target homeless and underprivileged children from ultra-poor families and provide them easy access to education, rehabilitation, food and health-care support. ⇒ To ensure safety, bright future and making them a contributing factor thus future of the nation, We EBF aiming to initiate a project that will provide shelter 50 children at the initial phase, ensure 3 meals a day, make access to education.
-We will also train them with computer literacy, agricultural knowledge, nursing knowledge and other life skills which will enable them to earn themselves and elevate their livelihood and contribute in national development.
+Bangladeshi children are being pushed onto the streets due to extreme poverty, lack of access to contraception, and lack of education and victim of child abuse, sexual harassment, child labor. trafficking and so on.
+Of the 1.7 million children engaged in child labor, one in every four is aged between 6 to 11 years from a

+Solution of the problem/ Intervention Justification: